FOOincognita/Fast-Game-Library/README.md

 # ENGR102 Final Project: The Fast Game Library
-This repository holds all versions of our final project for ENGR-102.
+This repository holds all versions of my final project in ENGR-102 (intro Python course).

+### Purpose:
+**This is a database style library I wrote from scratch which stores 'games' which have 4 string attributes, & stores them within a custom written hashtable, which uses linked lists for collisions.
+All but 75 lines within the whole project were written by me.**

 Library.py:
   - Contains all data structures necessary for our program to store & retreieve data fast.